istSOS/VistSOS/README.md

   <link rel="import" href="default-widget.html" async>
   ```

-2. Inside the body of the application include a declaration of a chart with some parameters, e.g:
+2. Inside the body of the application include a declaration of a chart with some parameters, e.g.
   ```html
   <div id="f2a24b67">
     <istsos-chart type="multivariable"